Patrick Grove

-Dato Patrick Y-Kin Grove (born 30 April 1975 in Singapore) is a Singaporean and Australian tech entrepreneur of mixed heritage.
+Patrick Y-Kin Grove (born 30 April 1975 in Singapore) is a Singaporean and Australian tech entrepreneur of mixed heritage.

 He is the co-founder and Group CEO of Catcha Group, and a prolific founder of numerous tech companies in the region.

 Between 1999 and 2021, he took six companies from start-up to an initial public offering (IPO).

 Grove is also Chairman and CEO of Catcha Investment Corp, a blank check company sponsored by Catcha Group that raised US$300m targeting technology businesses in Southeast Asia and Australia.

 Early life and education

-Grove spent his early years in Singapore and Indonesia, where he studied at Tanglin Trust School, the United World College of South East Asia and the Jakarta International School.
-He moved to Sydney in 1993 and completed his high school education at the Scots College.
+Grove spent his early years in Singapore and Indonesia, where he studied at Tanglin Trust School, the United World College of South East Asia.

-Grove graduated from The University of Sydney with a Bachelor of Commerce, where he majored in Finance and Accounting.

 Career

 Whilst still a student at The University of Sydney, Grove started two companies.
 Upon graduating in 1996, he joined Arthur Andersen before leaving in June 1999 to start the dot-com company Catcha.com.

 Catcha.com quickly became a high-profile dot-com in Asia and raised over US$12 million from a combination of angel investors, venture capitalists and publicly listed companies.
 The company received approval in principle from the Stock Exchange of Singapore in early 2000.
 Whilst on a global IPO roadshow, the NASDAQ crashed in April 2000 and the IPO was famously aborted as the company become a victim of the dot-com bubble.

 With an aborted IPO, a collapsing media environment and US$1.5m in debt bankruptcy seemed imminent, but Grove managed to turn the company around and is credited with being one of the rare dot-com survivors.

 By 2004–2005 Grove and his partners had turned around the business and completed a successful management buyout.